 Sometimes, though, the current standard of care is not as effective as you and your doctor would like.
 Sometimes the standard of care works for a while but then stops working.
 Sometimes there is no standard of care for your situation.
 At these times, participation in a clinical trial may be the best option for you.

-The best time to consider a clinical trial is each time you are faced with a treatment decision.
 The best way to find a clinical trial for you is to talk to your doctor.
 If you are being treated in an academic medical center or large cancer center, the discussion about participating in clinical trials usually takes place early in the process.
 If you are in a community cancer center or private practice setting, you may need to ask your doctor whether there are any clinical trials that are appropriate for you at this location or other locations.
 AIM at Melanoma also offers a service that connects patients to appropriate clinical trials.
 Important note: You may seek a clinical trial yourself and discuss it with your doctor; you do not have to be “invited” to participate in one.

 Where Do I Receive Treatment in a Clinical Trial?